rjz/Spark-Achilles/readme.md

 		} catch(e){}
 	};

+If for some reason achilles is unavailable, the controller will simply display its message as static HTML.

-### That's awesome, because:
+### That's awesome because:

 * It's efficient: write validation routines and script behaviors once, avoiding duplication of effort between the client and server side
 * It's clean: code is neatly wrapped up into the achilles namespace rather than being injected into the page
 * It's accessible: achilles' server-first approach encourages fallbacks, redundancy and progressive enhancement
-* **It makes sense**: using achilles, a controller queried via AJAX doesn't need client-side bootstraps to respond to the client directly
+* **It makes sense**: using achilles, a controller queried via AJAX doesn't need bootstraps to make client-side magic happen

 How it works
 ------------

 1. A link or form with the `.achilles-able` class is triggered by a `click` or `submit` event (respectively)
-2. The controller targeted by the `.achilles-able` element processes the request and responds through the achilles interface
+2. The request is routed to a server-side handler that processes the request
-3. achilles converts the chained response into JSON
+3. The server submits an achilles-formatted response
-4. The client-side script processor (`achilles.js`) parses the JSON from the server and executes the requested actions.
+4. The client-side script processor (`achilles.js`) parses the JSON from the server and executes the requested actions

 Dependencies
 ------------